Acquire vs Kustomer

 Acquire does not offer a free plan.
 Kustomer does not offer a free plan.
 Both are established platforms in the customer support space.

 Acquire pros: Video calling capabilities; Screen sharing and cobrowsing.
-Kustomer pros: Strong CRM features; Customer timeline view.
+Kustomer pros: Timeline-based customer view (CRM-style, not ticket-style); Custom KObjects for modeling business data inline.
 Each platform has distinct strengths depending on your use case.

 Choose Acquire for Teams needing video support and screen sharing capabilities.
 Choose Kustomer for Enterprise teams needing CRM-integrated customer service.
 If you need messaging-first support with flat pricing, consider Converge as an alternative at $49/month for up to 15 agents.